1BobC/ChucksWebApps/README.md

-ChucksWebApps
-Revision of HTML, CSS and Javascript
+ChucksWebApps Revision of HTML, CSS and Javascript "Set up index, jscript and style folders"